BIBLE PASSAGE:

 God made every human being with the option of making choices for

-themselves.
-We all have the power to choose how we will react to any
+We have the power to choose how we will react to any type of situation.

-type of situation.
-Two people can experience the same circumstances,
+Two people can experience the same circumstances; one becomes a

-but one becomes a better person, while the other one becomes a worse
+better person, and the other becomes a worse person.

-What is the difference?
-One feels that life has dealt him an unfair hand,
+What is the difference between these two people?
+One feels that life

 The same thing can happen whenever people make bad choices.
 Some